atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 clearances.
 Figure: Toilet room with a water closet and an adjacent lavatory with a door opposite the lavatory that swings in.
 Unobstructed wheelchair space is provided beyond the swing of the door.
-The depth of the room is based on the 60" depth of the door maneuvering clearance and the horizontal depth of the lavatory which abuts, but does not overlap, the door maneuvering clearance.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/37.png){: .img-large}
+The depth of the room is based on the 60 inches depth of the door maneuvering clearance and the horizontal depth of the lavatory which abuts, but does not overlap, the door maneuvering clearance.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/37.png){: .img-large}